hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `expression` - (Required) Textual representation of an expression in Common Expression Language syntax.
     The application context of the containing message determines which well-known feature set of CEL is supported.

+<a name="nested_preconfigured_waf_config"></a>The `preconfigured_waf_config` block supports:

+* `exclusion` - (Optional) An exclusion to apply during preconfigured WAF evaluation.
+Structure is [documented below](#nested_exclusion).

+<a name="nested_exclusion"></a>The `exclusion` block supports:

+* `request_header` - (Optional) Request header whose value will be excluded from inspection during preconfigured WAF evaluation.
+Structure is [documented below](#nested_field_params).

+* `request_cookie` - (Optional) Request cookie whose value will be excluded from inspection during preconfigured WAF evaluation.
+Structure is [documented below](#nested_field_params).

+* `request_uri` - (Optional) Request query parameter whose value will be excluded from inspection during preconfigured WAF evaluation.
+Note that the parameter can be in the query string or in the POST body.
+Structure is [documented below](#nested_field_params).

+* `request_query_param` - (Optional) Request URI from the request line to be excluded from inspection during preconfigured WAF evaluation.
+When specifying this field, the query or fragment part should be excluded.
+Structure is [documented below](#nested_field_params).

+* `target_rule_set` - (Required) Target WAF rule set to apply the preconfigured WAF exclusion.

+* `target_rule_ids` - (Optional) A list of target rule IDs under the WAF rule set to apply the preconfigured WAF exclusion.
+If omitted, it refers to all the rule IDs under the WAF rule set.

+<a name="nested_field_params"></a>The `request_header`, `request_cookie`, `request_uri` and `request_query_param` blocks support:

+* `operator` - (Required) You can specify an exact match or a partial match by using a field operator and a field value.

+  * EQUALS: The operator matches if the field value equals the specified value.
+  * STARTS_WITH: The operator matches if the field value starts with the specified value.
+  * ENDS_WITH: The operator matches if the field value ends with the specified value.
+  * CONTAINS: The operator matches if the field value contains the specified value.
+  * EQUALS_ANY: The operator matches if the field value is any value.

+* `value` - (Optional) A request field matching the specified value will be excluded from inspection during preconfigured WAF evaluation.
+    The field value must be given if the field `operator` is not "EQUALS_ANY", and cannot be given if the field `operator` is "EQUALS_ANY".

 <a name="nested_rate_limit_options"></a>The `rate_limit_options` block supports: